vrandezo/lambda-cli/README.md

 - label: replaces all ZIDs with labels
 - format: uses a formatter to show the result in an easier to read way
 - timer: displays how much time the call took
+- metadata: displays the metadata from the function call

 The configuration can be overriden through command line arguments which have the same name but are prefixed by a -- and preceded by a "no" if meant